telerik/xaml-docs/controls/radcardview/features/sorting.md

 RadCardView supports sorting via the UI or in code, in case you are using ICollectionView as the ItemsSource.

 The control internally works with a [QueryableCollectionView]({%slug consuming-data-queryablecollectionview%}) instance.
-When the ItemsSource is set, and if different type than QueryableCollectionView is used, then the original collection is wrapped in a QueryableCollectionView instance.
+If you set the ItemsSource of the RadCardView that is not a QueryableCollectionView, then the original collection is wrapped in a QueryableCollectionView instance.
 This way sorting is supported even if you use a more basic IEnumerable implementation, like `List<T>` or `ObservableCollection<T>`.

 ## Sorting in the UI